-It is the property Arum, Soon and Dawoon Kang, three sisters and New York City singles, frustrated with online dating choices.
+It is the property Arum, Soon, and Dawoon Kang, three sisters, and New York City singles frustrated with online dating choices.
 In 2015, their site was featured on ‘Shark Tank.’
 Then, Mark Cuban offered them 30 million USD for Coffee Meet Bagel.
 They declined.

 Initially, Coffee Meets Bagel required a Facebook account to log in.
 Potential matches were procured from one’s friends’ friends on FB.
 It was explained by the fact that those who have common friends on social media could possibly know each other and have a lot in common.
 But often, such an approach caused awkward situations and even social dilemmas, when a user was presented with a friend’s ex-partner, for example.
 So, in 2018, the Kang sisters began to move off Facebook to a simple registering with a cell phone number.

-Registration follows the general sign up procedures, such as specifying one’s sexual orientation, height, ethnicity, religion, and geographical distance from a potential match.
+Registration follows the general sign-up procedures, such as specifying one’s sexual orientation, height, ethnicity, religion, and geographical distance from a potential match.
 Then, you indicate your high school or college.
 You are also asked to provide three ways to describe yourself, three activities you like, and what you enjoy on a date.
 Next, wow your Bagels with three fun facts about yourself, and you are ready to be served.

 You may upload up to nine pictures and get to add three icebreakers on your private profile that is not available to the public.
 These might be some curious facts that will spark conversation and let your potential match glimpse another aspect of your personality.

 Members get awards for logging into the site daily, called Beans.
 They can be used to unlock further premium features.
-If you forget to check in the site in 14 days, your account is put on hold until you log in again.
+If you forget to check in to the site in 14 days, your account is put on hold until you log in again.
 This eliminates the irritation of being matched with profiles of users no longer active on Coffee Meets Bagel.

 Coffee Meets Bagel employs a unique matching system utilizing only the best possible matches.
 Women receive six Bagels, and men get 21 Bagels, presumably because ladies tend to be far choosier than gentlemen when it comes to selecting a potential partner.
 Women are presented with a list of men who have already shown interest in their profile.
 So, they save valuable time eliminating potential matches who would not like them back.